 Ordained by the Hebrew Union College-Jewish Institute of Religion, Rabbi Rebecca Einstein Schorr is a CLAL Rabbis Without Borders Fellow and the editor of the CCAR Newsletter.
 Writing at her blog, This Messy Life, Rabbi Schorr finds meaning in the sacred and not-yet-sacred intersections of daily life.
 Follow her on Twitter @rebeccaschorr.

-Rabbi Amy Joy Small has been the rabbi of Reconstructionist Congregation Beth Hatikvah in Summit, NJ, since 1997.
-Rabbi Small served the board of the Reconstructionist Rabbinical Association for many years and is a past president.
-She is currently on the Board of Governors of the Reconstructionist Rabbinical College, the National Interreligious Leadership Delegation for Peace in the Middle East, and the MetroWest NJ Partnership for Jewish Learning and Life.
-She was a Vice Chair for the National UJC Rabbinic Cabinet, and served on the boards of Religions for Peace USA, the MetroWest UJC Board, and the American Zionist Movement and the JRF (Jewish Reconstructionist Federation) Israel Committee.
+Rabbi Amy Joy Small is the founding Rabbi and Director of Deborah's Palm Center for Jewish Learning and Experiences.
+She was ordained from the Reconstructionist Rabbinical College in 1987 and has served congregations in New Jersey, Michigan and Indiana.
+She is a past president of the Reconstructionist Rabbinical Association, with many years of board service.
+She is a fellow of Rabbis Without Borders and a senior fellow of the Shalom Hartman Institute.
+She is currently on the Board of Governors of the Reconstructionist Rabbinical College, the Jewish Federation of Metrowest NJ, National Interreligious Leadership Delegation for Peace in the Middle East, and the MetroWest NJ Partnership for Jewish Learning and Life.
+She was a Vice Chair for the National JNFA Rabbinic Cabinet, and served on the boards of Religions for Peace USA, the American Zionist Movement, and the Jewish Reconstructionist Federation Israel Committee.
 Among her interfaith activities, she co-taught an intensive course, Building Abrahamic Partnerships at the Hartford Seminary.
 Rabbi Small previously was Dean of Academic Administration and Director of the Education Program at the Reconstructionist Rabbinical College.
-She was ordained from RRC in 1987 with an M.A. in Hebrew letters and the title Rabbi, and received an M.A. in Education from Villanova University and a B.S. in Education from Temple University, summa cum laude.